Aarception/Mo-information-security-portfolio/README.md

 process.** This context is central to understanding the significance of this inquiry.

-**Consequently, I have consistently sought to resolve these matters directly with the institution.** This email represents the final opportunity to do so before the completed submissions are filed.
+**Consequently, I have consistently sought to resolve these matters directly with the institution.** This email represents the opportunity to extend that consideration.

-If the institution believes there are material facts, explanations, or corrective actions that warrant reconsideration, I remain willing to review them in good faith.
+If the institution believes there are material facts, explanations, or corrective actions that warrant consideration, I remain willing to review them in good faith.

 Attached is a copy of a
 ![Methodology](https://github.com/Aarception/Mo-information-security-portfolio/blob/main/trust-infrastructure/New_Google_Career_Certificates_Impact_Report_Methodology.PDF) supplied by the institution.